freer4/elevuetor/elevuetor-js/README.md

 Now that you have your model object, what do you do with it?

-Any property defined by your exported C# Model from Mantle will be enumerable and accessible.
+Any property defined by your exported C# Model from ElevuetorDotNet will be enumerable and accessible.
 Properties for related models are seamlessly accessed from the Database object automatically based on their Foreign Key, similar to how Entity Framework navigates between records.
 Just drill into your model object how you like and the data will be gathered for you.

 There are a few extra properties and methods to help you out.